rod3lph/linuxscripts/Linux references.md

 - [[Youtube and Media]]
 - [[Apt Repo]]
 - [[journalctl]]
+- SAP HANA *(temporary.
+This will have it's own page)* - [Preventing Out of Memory Error](https://community.sap.com/t5/technology-blogs-by-members/6-tips-to-avoid-hana-out-of-memory-oom-errors/ba-p/13080409)
-- Ansible Note (temporary.
-This will have it's own page)
+- Ansible Note *(temporary.
+This will have it's own page)*
 	- Hostkey checking - usually a remote server will have it's fingerprint registered in known_hosts file.
 This confirms the connection is made from a legitimate source.
 This is a safeguard against MIM attacks but does not prevent the connection to be established but leaves a trace in known_hosts.
 	- Ansible may run into an issue on instances where the remote machine has been reinstalled and the fingerprint has changed. to circumvent this issue we may add the parameter below on ansible.cfg
 	  ```